xavrb/pythonSo-u-rcery/README.md

 # Python So(u)rcery

-A collection of scripts to make your life easier
+A python collection of scripts to make your life easier